docchang/NumberWriter/README.md

 Approach
 ========
-First step is to read 3 digits at a time and break it up into single digits.
-By using the helper function "ThousandWriter" it will write out the text.
-I then proceed breaking down the problem recursively by having each thousand as one level.
+First step is to be able to break up 3 digits at a time into its individual digits.
+By using the helper function "ThousandWriter" it will write out the text for each 3-digit increment.
+I then proceed breaking down the problem recursively by concatenate per thousand.

 ##Induction
 ####Base cases